the-technat/WALL-E/docs/arch.md

 So this is it for the installation.
 Now you can `exit` the arch-chroot environment and `reboot` the system to proofe that you successfully installed a working arch linux!

 If the installation fails to boot I recommend you boot back into the live system, decrypt the LUKS partition, mount the volumes again and take another look at your boot entry.
-From my experience typos are the most common cause of problems :=)
+From my experience typos in the bootloader config are the most common cause of problems :=)

 ## Recommended first steps
 Before using your system I recommend you do some basic steps, some of them are optional, some of them are quite important.